isaacullah/isaacullah.github.io/GIS_Workshops/index.md

 ###Course 2: GRASS GIS for Anthropoligists

-This course was created in Fall, 2006, and was originaly given in the SHESC graduate tutorial seminars series.
+This course was created in Fall, 2006, and was originally given in the SHESC graduate tutorial seminars series.
 It is a basic introduction to GRASS GIS and what anthropologists can do with it.
 Some of the information is now outdated, but it may still be a useful resource for applications of GRASS GIS in social science research.

 ####Course Material (PDF):